teh/pure11/README.md

 6. Pull in your desired PureScript packages using `git` (bower will be supported later), making sure to use the pure11-specific versions in [this list](https://github.com/andyarvanitis/pure11/wiki/Packages).

-6. You should now be ready to build a PureScript program.
-As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
-This will generate the C++ source tree for your program, located in the `output` subdirectory it created.
+7. You should now be ready to build a PureScript program.

-7. To build the C++ code, make a `build` subdirectory in your working directory and `cd` to it.
-From there, execute `cmake ../output; make`.
-If your machine has multiple cores, you might want to use `make -jN`, where `N` is equal to the number of cores.
+  * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
+If your machine has multiple cores, you might want to use `make -jN`, where `N` is the number of cores.

+  * This will generate the C++ source tree for your program (in the `output` subdirectory it created), and then build it.
+The resulting executable will be in your working directory and called `Main`.

 8. If the build was successful, run your program using `./Main`.